 - Slip stitch - sl st

-🍵Instructions for Crochet Wattle Stitch Pattern
+๐ตInstructions for Crochet Wattle Stitch Pattern

-This pattern is made in rows not rounds.
+The crochet wattle stitch pattern is made in rows not rounds.

 Row 1: Ch x27